matt-tekly/tekly-packages/Packages/ca.tekly.datamodels/readme.md

 // Adds game to the RootModel.
 Now the game model can be accessed from any Binder RootModel.Instance.Add(game);

+// A binder can bind to the gold in the inventory using the path "game.inventory.gold"
 ```

 #### ValueModel